vkhazin/elasticsearch-2d-courseware/content/chapter-07/SetupEx.md

 * Look at the top-right corner to adjust the timeframe
 * You should be able to see some data now, if not, common troubles are index pattern configuration and a timeframe selection
 * There is a star icon at the top  of the page to preserve default settings
-* Head to the 'Discover' link at the top
+* Head to the 'Discover' link on the left
 * Adjust time-frame in the top-right corner
 * Use search box to locate some record
 * Select 'add' link next to few fields to present selected fields on the results pane